Swiss Pension Fund Aggregate Indices Performance Monitor

 In Exhibit-9 (above), the values for trailing risk have been deducted from the values for trailing returns, showing the net result, or the risk-adjusted rate of return.
 In interpretation of this metric, historic comparisons and cross-comparisons of different investments, or portfolios, at identical points in time matter most.
 Between any two otherwise identical, or similar rates of return, the one achieved with less risk is of higher worth.

 A numerical approach was taken in Exhibit-10 (below) to emphasise the data from the previous chart.
 In addition to delineating the adjusted rate of return, Exhibit-10 shows supplemental statistics to give a more comprehensive profile of risk and return.
 Attention is drawn to ‚Horizontal Distortion’ which indicates by how much monthly values differ from ‚normal distribution’.
 Large distortions (highlighted when exceeding 10%) render the concept of ‚volatility’ obsolete, a very popular metric, which is wrongly used as a measure of risk.

 Considering that pension funds are under a legal obligation to seek minimal risks in their investment strategies, it is more than odd, that they have collectively opted to invest extremely close to their/a performance benchmark, or even to outright clone it.
 This philosophy is entirely incompatible with risk management.
 The degree to which this hazardous pseudo-strategy is being implemented is revealed by measures of congruency.
 R-squared is the statistical measure of dependence from an independent variable, here LPP-C40.
-Exhibit-11 (above) shows scatters of the most recent 120 months of paired returns of the Credit Suisse and the UBS Pension Fund Indices.
+Exhibit-11 (above) shows scatters of the most recent 120 months of paired returns for the Credit Suisse and one UBS Pension Fund Index.
 Both show an extremely high degree of dependence to LPP-C40, with the UBS Index being slightly higher than the Credit Suisse Index.